As armored military vehicles roll onto Myanmar's streets, protesters return for 10th day - KESQ

 As armored military vehicles roll onto Myanmar’s streets, protesters return for 10th day

+He also said some of the people firing at protesters were not in uniform.
+CNN is attempting to reach out to military in Myanmar for response.

+“More than anything I was angry that they are shooting at people who are not armed.
+I am more angry than scared,” said the protester, whom CNN agreed not to name due to his fear of reprisal.

-Over the weekend the military continued to escalate its crackdown on dissent, with security forces in the country’s northern Kachin state firing on protesters at a power plant Sunday, after a crowd had gathered there believing the military would cut off the electricity, according to social media video and local reports.
+The military had escalated its crackdown on dissent over the weekend, with security forces in the country’s northern Kachin state also firing on protesters at a power plant Sunday.
+A crowd had gathered there believing the military would cut off the electricity, according to social media video and local reports.

 The weekend’s events marked an escalation in the military’s continued crackdown on demonstrators and opposition leaders, since it seized power in a coup on February 1, ousting democratically elected leader Aung San Suu Kyi, detaining key government officials and forming a new ruling junta.

-Suu Kyi’s detention, due to expire Monday, will be extended until a court hearing Wednesday, Reuters reported, citing her lawyer.
+Suu Kyi’s detention, due to expire Monday, will be extended until a court hearing Wednesday, her lawyer said.
+Khin Maung Zaw said he has still not been able to see Suu Kyi but has discussed the issue of representing her with the judge.

-“We came here to submit our power of attorney letter and discussed with the district judge.
-According to him, the remand is until the 17 and not today,” Khin Maung Zaw told reporters.
-He added that he had still not been able to see Suu Kyi, Reuters reported.

 Western diplomats on Sunday warned Myanmar’s junta that “the world is watching” and advised the military not to use violence against protesters.